muellerpeter8/rainfocus/README.md

 + OrgSettings.js
 + App.css

-The images folder also includes images I pulled from the Figma file but they are very interesting.
+The images folder also includes images I pulled from the Figma file but they aren't very interesting.

 ## To view the page in a browser